When you think about the most important subjects for children to learn, what immediately comes to mind?

 4.The Creative Process Builds Decision-Making Skills

-Being able to think creativity and critically is a valuable life skill, and it’s one that art helps build.
-The process of creating art is all about making decisions:
+The ability to think creativity and critically is a valuable life skill, and it’s one that art helps to build.
+The process of creating art is all about making decisions, such as:

 - Which medium should I use?